adlnet/xAPI-Spec/xAPI.md

 ##### Description
 Additional information can be provided within a Statement about an identifier.
-This allows etadata about the IRI to be expressed without the necessity of resolving it.
+This allows metadata about the IRI to be expressed without the necessity of resolving it.

 ##### Details
 There are several types of IRI identifiers used in this specification: